 There are several ways to share large files and collaborate with other people without sending attachments.

 Microsoft SharePoint Server libraries If you have access to a SharePoint Server library, files can be saved to the library.
 For more information, see Save a file to a SharePoint library.
 SharePoint libraries can be accessed directly in Outlook.
-For more information, see Open, edit, and update files from a SharePoint site.

 If your organization uses SharePoint Server and provides you with a My Site, you can upload your files to your My Site Shared Documents library, and then include a link to the file in your message.